Aeget1000/DDEA_Intro/README.md

-This is a test repor for the DDEA course Introductory course on reproducible research in R (DDEA)
+This is a test repository for the DDEA course Introductory course on reproducible research in R (DDEA)